 The biggest issue for colleges are those connected to staff though the size of the issue is probably not as big as in other sectors (eg universities).

 The Office of National Statistics estimates that education as a whole has an estimated 4% of non-UK EU staff whereas higher education has 15%.
 HE may be an outlier because universities have strong international links, many joint research projects and employ their own graduates originally from the EU.
 The same ONS statistics report higher levels of EU staff in certain roles and sectors (eg doctors or in catering) and also a significant growth in the last ten years.
 There is no firm data on the proportion of EU nationals in colleges because it has not been necessary up to now to collect this.
-We are about to collect some estimates from college HR teams but in the meantime estimate that the proportion of EU national staff is around 2-4%.
-We suspect that this is below the average for the economy as a whole because of government spending cuts which have resulted in overall employment contraction.
+We have collected estimates from colleges via our 2017 workforce survey which suggests that colleges employ an average of 23 EU nationals.
+This adds up to a total of 7,000 people or 4% of the workforce.
 Employment in colleges is geographically dispersed with substantial numbers in relatively small towns whereas UK's EU27 population is weighted towards bigger cities.
 Colleges could nevertheless face considerable issues in this area because:

 - staff turnover levels are increasing, partly because of relative pay levels and workload pressures